 If your mix sounds muddy, harsh, or just plain "off," your gain staging is probably a mess.

 Gain staging is how you stop your plugins from lying to you.
-It’s how you get headroom without guessing.
-It’s how you finally stop tweaking EQ for hours only to realize your vocals still sound like they’re trapped in a cardboard box.
+It gives you headroom without guessing, and it ends those marathon EQ sessions that still leave your vocals sounding like they're trapped in a cardboard box.

-If you want clean, clear, punchy mixes in Logic Pro, you have to fix your gain structure first.
+If you want clean, clear, punchy mixes in Logic Pro, fix your gain structure first.
+Three quick moves get you there.

 Step 1: Make Your Meters Tell the Truth